How to Install Free SSL with Let's Encrypt on Ubuntu

 curl -I http://your-domain.com

 The nslookup should return your server's public IP.
-The ping should succeed.
-The curl command should return an HTTP response from your web server.
-If any of these fail, fix the DNS or firewall before proceeding.
-Certificate issuance will fail if the domain does not resolve correctly.
+The ping should succeed without packet loss.
+The curl command should show an HTTP response from your web server.
+If any check fails, resolve the DNS or firewall issue before requesting a certificate.
+Certificate issuance will fail if the domain does not resolve correctly from the server.

 Installing Certbot on Ubuntu

-Ubuntu 22.04 and later includes Certbot in its default repositories.
-The installation is straightforward.
-Update your package list first, then install Certbot along with the Nginx or Apache plugin depending on your web server.
+Ubuntu 22.04 and later includes Certbot in its default repositories, which makes installation straightforward.
+Update your package list first, then install Certbot along with the appropriate plugin for your web server.

 For Nginx: